NHSDigital/pseudonymisation_service/README.md

 The `pseudonymisation_service` project is a Rails API-only application that allows demographics to be submitted, and pseudonymised versions to be returned.

+## Usage

+The easiest way to use the pseudonymisation service is through a `NdrPseudonymise::Client` object, provided by the `ndr_pseudonymise` gem.
+This provides Ruby access to the two endpoints (described below, in "Endpoints").

 ## Basic Table Structure

 Users can use pseudonymisation keys when a key grant has been given,